maxep/max-ws/README.md

 ## License

-MAXB is available under the MIT license.
+MAX-WS is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.